Editing VM BIOS clock sync settings

 - Navigate to the environment that contains the VM you want to edit.

-If the Settings button is not visible, you do not have permission to edit the VM settings.
+If the Settings button isn’t visible, you don’t have permission to edit the VM settings.
 Work with your instructor or Skytap administrator to edit these settings.

-- The VM Settings page displays.
-Click the Hardware tab.
+- The Hardware tab of the VM Settings page displays.

 Change the hardware settings to enable the behavior you want: